4l3x4ndre/LLM_knowledge_graph/README.md

 # Convert file to knowledge graph  🖊️

-Convert a text file to a knowledge graph using LLMs.
+Convert a text file to a knowledge graph using LLMs and [Streamlit](https://streamlit.io/).

 ## Requirements ⚡